#TAXalert

 04

-• Consider submitting Box 3 appeal for past and future periods in case your real returns on Box 3 assets are negative or close to nil
+• Consider the Box 3 appeal option, if your actual return on assets in Box 3 is negative or close to zero.

-Under the current transitional Box 3 regime for the 2021 - 2027 fiscal years the Tax Authority allows you to file an appeal claiming that your imputed returns (in 5.88% (2025) / 7.78% (/2026) for investments and 1.44% (2025) for savings) are higher than the actual returns on your investments.
-Our next Box 3 Guide will describe in detail the alternative routes and will prepare you for the new Box 3 2028 regime.
+Under the current transitional regime for Box 3 (financial years 2021–2027), the tax authority allows you to submit an appeal stating that the deemed return (5.88% (2025) / 7.78% (2026) for investments and 1.44% (2025) for savings) is higher than your actual yield.
+In our next Box 3 guide, we will provide detailed alternative calculations and prepare you for the new Box 3 regime (not expected before 2028).
 Click here to subscribe to our newsletter.

 05